 Staring at my feet for 14 days and basically being held captive by Thai monks who said I was not ready to be released.
 Yep, 14 day Vipassana silent meditation retreat.

 Malaysia’s food.
 It’s just.
-Ah, please go to Malaysia just to eat.
-Check out my Kuala Lumpur food guide.
+Do me a favor and please go to Malaysia just to eat.
+Check out my Kuala Lumpur food guide

 Everything about Bali

 The kind Sarawakians we will never forget